 Do You Need A Tongue Scraper or Tongue Brush?

 If you’ve been reading about how to clean your tongue, you might think you need a special tool like a tongue scraper or tongue brush.
 But you don’t need to buy special tools to clean your tongue and keep your mouth healthy.
 You can also clean your tongue with baking soda or just use your toothbrush.

 While a tongue scraper primarily loosens the upper layer of the tongue coating, a brush gets to the hard-to-reach nooks and crannies.
 The results of a 2019 study show that tongue scrapers are slightly more effective than tongue brushes, though they both remove the tongue coating.
 This is also beneficial because tongue scrapers are made of metal, meaning they’re recyclable.
 Tongue brushes, on the other hand, are usually made with plastic.

-Using a tongue scraper is easy: simply place the scraper as far back as possible on the tongue and then pull it forward towards the tip with gentle pressure.
+Using a tongue scraper is easy: simply place the scraper as far back as possible on your tongue and then pull it forward towards the tip with gentle pressure.
 Depending on the width of the scraper, you should use it several times to ensure you clean the entire tongue.

 - Salt Water: Rinsing your mouth with salty water is also an effective way to clean your tongue.
 To make a simple saline solution, dissolve a teaspoon of salt in a glass of warm water, rinse your mouth for about 30 seconds and then spit the water out.

-Why Cleaning Your Tongue is Important
+Why Cleaning Your Tongue Is Important

 Ayurveda medicine (an ancient Indian healing art), teaches that daily tongue cleaning contributes to the detoxification of the body, improves taste buds, and boosts digestion.
 That being said, only the improved digestion power has been scientifically supported so far.
 The results of a 2018 study showed that ‘digestive fire’ and general oral health can be aided through tongue cleaning.